ZaixuCui/CC_Reading_Prediction/README.md

 ## Note (important)

-Alpha variable in the code is the lamda in the second fomula of the paper.
+'Alpha' variable in the code is the 'lamda' in the second fomula of the paper.
-L1_ratio variable in the code is the alpha in the second fomula of the paper.
+'L1_ratio' variable in the code is the 'alpha' in the second fomula of the paper.